A Guide for Families

 When Does Each Step Need to Happen?

 These deadlines are firm.
-Missing them — even by a day — can cost you the right to go to court.
+Missing them — even by a day — can permanently close the door on your loved one's grievance.
 Use this table as a quick reference.

 StepWhen You Must FileHow Long They Have to RespondPossible ExtensionMax Wait Time